jroivas/cnnla/README.md

-# Esola
+# Cnnla

-Esola is a esoteric programming language.
+Cnnla ("connection esolang") is a esoteric programming language.
-Pronounced like "ebola"

 ## Node